WackyChomp/ml-fitness/README.md

 ## About The Project
 <p>When people exercise, they mostly care about the results of their discipline and hardwork.
-Others might find interest in the metrics and analytical aspect as well.
+Others might find interest in the metrics and analytical component as well.
+This project showcases how you can identify patterns in your exercise routine and track whether your progress
+is consistent or have anomalies.
+It is a great way to prevent poor forms which could lead to potential injuries.
+As always, there is no downside to uncovering new ways to identify areas of improvement and build your ideal physique toward for self improvement
 <br>

 <u><b>Project Purpose / Expectations:</b></u>